 We can’t speak all the languages, but we can do the next best thing: align our brains in the thought patterns, progressions, and images the languages produce.
 Reading books in translation helps us understand people, places, and ideas from around the world, from vantage points that aren’t filtered through our culture’s variety of gatekeepers.

 Join us for a lively discussion of contemporary books-in-translation.
-Our discussions will be hybrid Zoom and in-studio events.
+Our discussions will be in-studio at 819 Highland St.

 Club Information: You can join at any moment during the reading series, don’t worry if you miss the first or second book.
 We suggest up to a $50 donation for the class, but price is up to you on the payment portal.
 We want you here, talking about books from around the world!
 It will collect your information and help us plan.
 Even if you can’t come to every meeting, sign up for the class below.

 Kibogo by Scholastique Mukasonga, translated from the French by Mark Polizzotti

 FINALIST FOR THE 2022 NATIONAL BOOK AWARD

 In four beautifully woven parts, Mukasonga spins a marvelous recounting of the clash between ancient Rwandan beliefs and the missionaries determined to replace them with European Christianity.